josephoju-tech/mypar1/README.md

-This tutorial program created to generate RSA from partially known signatures
+This is a tutorial program created to generate RSA from partially known signatures